Find a Part Now

 Otmar Alt

-The Gold Otmar Alt is a limited (1000 cars were built) edition version of the Golf.
-It featured various artworks from the artist Otmar Alt and a fully customized interior with the same graphics.
+The Gold Otmar Alt was a limited edition model, with only 1,000 units produced.
+It showcased various artworks by the artist Otmar Alt and featured a fully customized interior adorned with matching graphics.

 Rabbit

-The Golf 3 Rabbit Edition was exclusive to Austria, and it featured a special rabbit badge.
+The Golf 3 Rabbit Edition was exclusive to Austria and featured a distinctive rabbit badge.

 Cool

-The Golf Cool just featured a "Cool" sticker, like Avenue, and other minor design changes.
+The Golf Cool was marked by a "Cool" sticker, similar to the Avenue edition, and included several minor design modifications.

 CitySTROMer

-The Golf CitySTROMer was an alternative electric powered version of the Golf 3, which also featured colorful graphics on the side panels.
+The Golf CitySTROMer was an alternative electric powered version of the Golf 3, characterized by vibrant graphics displayed on its side panels.

 Highline

-As the name suggests, the Golf Highline was the high end, premium version of the Mk3 Golf, and it shows that with a full leather interior, wood accents and a "Highline" sticker on the trunk.
+As its name implies, the Golf Highline represented the premium, high-end variant of the Mk3 Golf.
+This edition featured a full leather interior, wood accents, and prominently displayed a "Highline" sticker on the trunk.

 Coast

-The Golf Coast was a Cabrio-exclusive limited edition, and it featured the "Coast" graphic on the trunk.
+The Golf Coast was a limited edition exclusive to the Cabrio model, distinguished by the "Coast" graphic displayed on the trunk.

 Sport